 Depending on where you want to live and the type of property you would like, the rental market can be fiercely competitive.
-Having a strong application may be the difference between securing your dream rental property and missing out.
-Kylie Ofiu, 2015 Young Australian of the Year Finalist (ACT), has some great tips for creating an unbeatable rental application.
+If you want to secure your dream rental property, a strong application may be the difference between getting it or not.

 Choosing the right rental property involves asking yourself a series of questions about your lifestyle and financial needs.

-A property condition report will list the condition the property in general, as well as various items within the property, like included white goods and any furniture or furnishings included.
-Any discrepancies between your observations and the property condition report (for example, a cracked tile in the master bathroom or a stain on the living room carpet) should be noted with the agent.
-Make sure you receive an amended copy of the property condition report as this will be used to assess whether or not your bond is returned at the end of your tenancy.
-Taking the time to be thorough at the initial stages of your tenancy will benefit you in the long run.
+A property condition report will list the condition of the property in general, as well as various items within the property, like included white goods and any furniture or furnishings.
+By taking the time to be thorough at the initial stages of your tenancy, it will benefit you in the long run.

-Navigating the rental market can be challenging, so remembering to keep thorough records throughout your tenancy is a good idea, in case any queries arise.
-Tenancy Help also provides state specific advice for tenants on a range of issues, including tenants’ responsibilities, privacy rights and dispute resolution.
+Navigating the rental market can be challenging, so remember to keep thorough records throughout your tenancy, in case any queries arise.

 By doing a quick online search, you’ll find many state- and territory-specific tenant advice websites and organisations that help tenants with a range of issues, including: